Skip to content

 Shadow tech debt is the silent architectural drift agents leave when they change what a codebase does without knowing why it is shaped that way.

-JetBrains coined the term Shadow Tech Debt (The New Stack) — debt that is invisible, diffuse, and compounded when agents run without structural codebase understanding.
+JetBrains coined the term Shadow Tech Debt (The New Stack) — debt that is invisible, diffuse, and that compounds when agents run without a structural understanding of the codebase.

-An agent fixes a bug and the PR passes tests — but the agent skipped ADRs, ignored naming conventions, and replicated a suboptimal pattern.
+An agent fixes a bug and the PR passes tests.
+But the agent skipped ADRs, ignored naming conventions, and copied a suboptimal pattern.
 One such PR is invisible.
-Ten per day compounds into structural incoherence.
+Ten per day compound into structural incoherence.

 graph TD